mehtaphysical/tasker/README.md

 ### Docker Task Runner

-The docker task runner runs tasks inside docker contianer by executing a task.sh file inside the working directory.
+The docker task runner runs tasks inside docker contianer by executing a task executable file inside the working directory.
 State can be saved and passed on to other tasks by saving files to the `/var/taskData` directory.
 This directory is a shared volume mounted to each task within a graph.

 ## Configuration